Deep Security 10.3 has reached end of support. Use the version selector (above) to see more recent versions of the Help Center.

 - The software updates are replicated to your relays or web server.

 Deep Security software updates are normally hosted and distributed by relay-enabled agents.
 Relays update your agents more quickly, reduce manager load, and save internet connection or WAN bandwidth.
-For information on how to set up relays, see Configure relays.
+For information on how to set up relays, see Distribute security and software updates with relays.

 Alternatively, if you already have a web server, you can provide software updates via the web server instead of a relay-enabled agent.
 To do this, you must mirror the software repository of the relay-enabled agent on your web server.
 For more information on configuring your own software distribution web servers, see Use a web server to distribute software updates.

 The Local Software page (Administration > Updates > Software > Local) lists the software that has been imported into Deep Security.